AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 Outputs may include:

-- which coordination model leads to the highest completion rate
+- Which coordination model leads to the highest completion rate
-- where fragmentation emerges
+- Where fragmentation emerges
-- when informal systems become bottlenecks
+- When informal systems become bottlenecks
-- whether agent-assisted prioritisation improves throughput
+- Whether agent-assisted prioritisation improves throughput
-- which models create clarity without recreating rigid hierarchy
+- Which models create clarity without recreating rigid hierarchy

 ---